 |Send E–mail||Office: Wright Hall 113

 Professor Kaminsky teaches courses on the Hebrew Bible and on ancient Jewish religion and literature.
 He received his doctorate in 1993 from the University of Chicago and came to Smith in 1997 after previously teaching at a number of other institutions, including: St. Olaf College, Muhlenberg College, and Loyola University of Chicago.

-His latest publication is The Torah: A Beginner's Guide (One World, 2011) which he co-authored with Professor Joel N. Lohr.
-This book introduces the reader to the content of the Torah, as well as to how the Torah has been interpreted within Jewish, Christian and modern academic contexts.
+His latest publication is The Abingdon Introduction to the Bible: Understanding Jewish and Christian Scriptures(Abingdon, 2014) which he co-authored with Professor Joel N. Lohr and Professor Mark Reasoner.
+This book introduces the reader to the content of the Tanakh and the two-testament Christian Bible, as well as to how the the Hebrew Bible and the New Testament have been interpreted within Jewish, Christian and modern academic contexts.

 His research interests include narrative and theological work on the Hebrew Bible and Rabbinic Judaism.
 Visit his Religion Department home page here.